typst/packages/packages/preview/linguify/0.4.0/README.md

 #set text(lang: "de")

-#linguify(abstract)  // Shows "Zusammenfassung" in the document.
+#linguify("abstract")  // Shows "Zusammenfassung" in the document.
 ```

 The `lang.toml` musst look like this: